pulzze/autoflow-documentation/docs/ids/action-array-slice/fields/count.md

-number of elements to slice.
+The number of items to extract starting from the index position.